guildfordia/avnightwatch/README.md

 The installation script will:
 - Check for required software (Ableton Live, Max, Node.js)
 - Prompt for your Ableton Live projects directory (default: `~/Music/Ableton`)
-- Prompt for your Max for Live devices directory (default: `~/Music/Max 8/Max For Live Devices`)
 - Install the `RDN_Liveset` project to your Ableton Live projects directory
-- Install the `RDN_Orchestrator_2.1` device to your Max for Live devices directory
 - Install required Node.js dependencies
 - Save the directory paths to a `.env` file for future use